 Angkor was not the Empire's first or last capital, but it is the only one that stood the test of time.
-Its most famous structure, the mega-temple known as Angkor Wat, stands outside the walls of Angkor Thom, the actual metropolis and site of the royal palace.
+Its most famous structure, the mega-temple is known as Angkor Wat, stands outside the walls of Angkor Thom, the actual metropolis and site of the royal palace.
 These, together with several outlying temples in varying states of preservation, now constitute the Angkor Archaeological Park, Cambodia's most significant tourist destination.

 The temples of Angkor stand at the very heart of Cambodian identity.
 The flag of Cambodia has Angkor Wat at its center; Cambodian nationalists still seethe at the memory of Thailand claiming Angkor as its own.
 Angkor Park draws about two million foreign visitors a year, racking up to US$80 million in tourism revenues a year.

 How to Enter

-The Cambodian tourist town of Siem Reap is the main entrance point to the Angkor Archaeological Park.
+The Cambodian tourist town of Siem Reap is the main entry point to the Angkor Archaeological Park.
 To get there, travelers either fly in via Siem Reap International Airport or ride a bus from Phnom Penh or Bangkok.

 Once you arrive in Siem Reap and check into your local hostel, you must decide how to tackle your Angkor Temples tour.
 Ask yourself a few questions:

 How many days can you spare to see the Angkor temples?
-Before entering the Park, you'll buy an entry pass (see image above) that varies in price depending on the length of validity.
-A one-day pass costs US$20, a three-day pass costs US$40, and a seven-day pass costs US$60.
-(By February 2017, the government plans to raise prices to US$37, US$62 and US$72, respectively.)
+Before entering the Park, you'll buy an entry pass that varies in price depending on the length of validity.

 You are not permitted to stagger the use of multi-day passes; these should be used only on consecutive days.

 What transportation do you plan to use?
 Siem Reap is crawling with tuk-tuk drivers who want to take your business.
-For about US$30 in crisp bills, they'll take you on a whole-day tour that covers the small circuit (more on that in the next bullet point) starting at Angkor Wat and circulates around Bayon, Phnom Bakheng, and Ta Prohm, among others.
+They'll take you on a whole-day tour that covers the small circuit (more on that in the next bullet point) starting at Angkor Wat and circulates around Bayon, Phnom Bakheng, and Ta Prohm, among others.